logo

 Research and tools

-ii's trading platform isn't designed for day-trading.
-Rather, it's set up for longer-term investors, so you won’t find all the sophisticated charting and analytic tools you’d reasonably expect to find on a high-tech platform for traders.
-But that's perfectly understandable as the average ii investor is just that – and investor, and not a trader.
+ii’s trading platform isn’t actually designed for day-trading.
+Rather, it’s set up for longer-term investors, so you won’t find all the sophisticated charting and analytic tools you’ll find on a platform like Interactive Brokers, IG or Saxo.
+But that’s perfectly understandable as the average ii investor is just that – and investor, and not a trader.
+For that reason, there’s no shorting stocks on this platform.

 Technical analysis comes courtesy of Trading Insights™, which you’ll be able to access when registered to use the platform.
 It’s engineered to be useful for investors of all skill levels and has tools for actionable technical analysis, educational guidance and customisable alerts.